 If you are not already registered with LOTSA, but would like to be, go to https://www.lotsahelpinghands.com/c/644418 and follow the prompts to register (it’s easy).
 Once you have verified your e-mail address with “Lotsa” you will be ready to log-on at any time and sign-up for your chosen dates.
 If you have questions or problems, please contact our office administrator at firstname.lastname@example.org or 860-423-3743 for assistance.

-If you have previously registered with LOTSA, then you need only log-in to “Lotsa” to sign-up for your chosen dates each year.
+If you have previously registered with LOTSA, then you need only log-in to your “Lotsa” account to sign up for your Jewry Duty dates!

-Simply log-in to “Lotsa”, remove your name from that date and sign-up for a new date; please try to find someone to replace you on the date you cannot attend.
+Simply log-in to “LOTSA”, remove your name from that date and sign up for a new date; do you best to find someone to replace you on the date you cannot attend.
 You can ask another member to “trade” dates with you, or simply find someone who can fill in for you (be sure they sign up, or let Marlene know they are taking your place, so that we know we have coverage).
 If you not a part of LOTSA, call or e-mail Marlene to let her know you need to cancel on a specific date.
 860-423-3743. firstname.lastname@example.org

 NOTE: Anyone who brings food to the Temple should make a conscious effort to exclude nuts of any kind or any food with nuts, nut oils, or nut ingredients, and those processed in a facility with nuts/nut products.